-The 2- to 4-inch flower — which opens in the morning and closes at night — is typically daisy-like, with a single or double layer of radial petals.
+The two- to four-inch flower — which opens in the morning and closes at night — is typically daisy-like, with a single or double layer of radial petals.

-This prolific bloomer grows to 8-18 inches tall, with a 12-inch spread.
+This prolific bloomer grows to between eight and 18 inches tall, with a 12-inch spread.
 While its appearance is lovely, its innards are toxic, so it’s not one to add to the salad mix.

 It is grown throughout the United States in Zones 3-10, and attracts bees and butterflies.

 How to Choose?

 A number of commercial varieties of African daisy are available from online resources.

 Via Amazon, Underthesunseeds sells a lovely salmon variety.

-If you’re more of a purist, you might like this white cultivar, which teases the eye with just the faintest hint of purple.
+You might also like this white cultivar, which teases the eye with just the faintest hint of purple.
 It’s available from Seedville via Amazon.

 To add a number of colors to your garden, check out this rainbow seed mix from True Leaf Market.

 Blowin’ in the Wind

-The plants do well spaced 9 to 12 inches apart, but will also tolerate a bit of crowding, and produce a breathtaking color mass.
+The plants do well spaced nine to 12 inches apart, but will also tolerate a bit of crowding, and produce a breathtaking color mass.